rlugojr/RepData_PeerAssessment1/PA1_template.md

   <tr> <td align="right"> 10 </td> <td align="right"> 0.00 </td> <td> 2012-10-02 </td> <td align="right">  45 </td> <td> weekday </td> </tr>
    </table>

+Prepare the data for visualization of the answer, grouping by the interval and Type of Day (weekend or weekday) and calculate the mean of the total steps for each group combination.

 ```r